ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 When pattern matching on such an expression using other means the likelihood information might be considered by the compiler but no guarantees are given.

+Pattern matches using nested arguments, function definitions by pattern matching and guards are excluded for now for two reasons.
+It is not always obvious how to assign weights from the overall pattern to the individual Constructors.
+And it needlessly increases implementation complexity.

 Effect and Interactions
 -----------------------